abena19/CAPSTONE/README.md

     * User can update preferences, add categories, etc
     * User can view and change current status
     * User can notify group of change

-* Search page
-    * User can search for other walls using filters

 * Settings page
     * Change profile details